Michelle Caldier: Early life, education, and early career

-Washington legislature

-Elections
+Legislative Career

-In 2014, Caldier decided to challenge incumbent Democratic State Representative Larry Seaquist of Washington's 26th house district, seat 2.
+In 2014, Caldier challenged incumbent Democratic State Representative Larry Seaquist for Washington's 26th house district, seat 2.
 She defeated him 50.61% – 49.37%, a difference of 601 votes.
 Caldier became the first Republican elected to the seat since then Rep. Lois McMahan was defeated by Derek Kilmer in 2004.

-Results

-Tenure
+Her election provided the Washington Republicans one of four pickups in the House in the 2014 election.

-Caldier was the author and prime sponsor of House Bill 1855, a measure that requires local school districts to waive local requirements for foster children, homeless children, and at-risk youth who have attended three or more high schools and have met all state requirements for graduation.
+The first bill sponsored by Caldier to become law was House Bill 1855, a measure that requires local school districts to waive local requirements for foster children, homeless children, and at-risk youth who have attended three or more high schools and have met all state requirements for graduation.
 This is similar to current exceptions allowed for military dependent of active service members.
 The Washington State House of Representatives unanimously passed the bill on March 2, 2015.